-''' maximum_threads is the maximum number of threads that can be concurrently active (created) in the system including initialization threads.
-When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MAXIMUM_POSIX_THREADS.
-If not defined by the application, then the CONFIGURE_MAXIMUM_POSIX_THREADS macro defaults to 10. '''
+- maximum_keys is the maximum number of keys that can be concurrently active in the system.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MAXIMUM_POSIX_KEYS.
+If not defined by the application, then the CONFIGURE_MAXIMUM_POSIX_KEYS macro defaults to 0. - maximum_timers is the maximum number of POSIX timers that can be concurrently active in the system.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MAXIMUM_POSIX TIMERS.
+If not defined by the application, then the CONFIGURE MAXIMUM_POSIX_TIMERS macro defaults to 0.